Why everything is earned, not given

 But, the thing is, if you’re capable of standing up for yourself, then you will rarely have to use it because people know you can, and will use it if the situation calls for it.
 This will become apparent through your body language and the way you carry yourself during your daily life.

 Ask yourself this, why do you have to be capable of being an assertive person who will fight if needed?
-Because how can you respect someone who’s weak and incapable of defending themselves?
+Because how can you respect someone weak and incapable of defending themselves?
 That’s just pitiful.

 You cannot force others to respect you